Click below to view the courses and curriculum for our undergraduate Graphic Design program.

-For three consecutive semesters in the sophomore and junior years, students take one core studio (6 credits) plus two co-requisite studios (3 credits each) This series of scaffolded courses prepares students for upper-level advanced studios in the areas of branding, interaction, and service design, as well as other systems-based design areas (12 credit hours per semester, 36 credit hours total).
+For three consecutive semesters in the sophomore and junior years, students take one core studio (6 credits) plus a co-requisite typography studio (3 credits).
+This series of scaffolded courses prepares students for upper-level advanced studios in the areas of branding, interaction, and service design, as well as other systems-based design areas.

 - GD 201 Design, Context, and Experience (6 credits – Core Studio)